Patrick O'Kane

 Patrick O'Kane is an Irish actor who was born in 1965 in Belfast, Northern Ireland.
 He has been part of the companies of the Royal National Theatre and the Royal Exchange Theatre, Manchester.
 He has appeared in London's West End and at the Abbey Theatre in Dublin.
 In addition to his extensive stage work, O'Kane has appeared in movies and on television in many parts.

 He won a Nesta Fellowship in 2005 and has released a book "Actor's Voices" a series of conversations with modern actors (Oberon Press 2012).

 He has also been in season 2 of HBO series Game of Thrones, playing the new face of Jaqen H'ghar.

 Early years

-He attended St Malachy's grammar school where he discovered a love of acting and then attended Manchester University, graduating with double honours in Drama and English.
+He attended St Malachy's College, Belfast where he discovered a love of acting and then attended Manchester University, graduating with double honours in Drama and English.
 This was followed by training at the Central School of Speech and Drama.